-Overall materiality TT\$23,400,000 How we determined it 5% of the average absolute profit/(loss) before taxation for the last 3 years Rationale for the materiality benchmark applied Due to the Company's fluctuating financial results, we chose average absolute profit/(loss) before taxation as the benchmark since this is a generally accepted benchmark.
-We chose 5% which is within a range of acceptable benchmark thresholds.
+Overall materiality TT\$17,790,000 How we determined it 5% of the average absolute profit/(loss) before taxation for the last 3 years Rationale for the materiality benchmark applied We chose profit before taxation as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+We chose 5% which is within a range of acceptable benchmark thresholds and used average absolute profit/(loss) before taxation over the last 3 years due to the Company's fluctuating results.